Author: JIIN

 This expanded view doesn’t negate personal ambition or achievement; rather, it enriches them by situating our lives within a broader narrative of human connection.
 Every success, every joy, and even every hardship becomes a thread in the vast tapestry of community and mutual care.

-In the end, What We Owe to Each Other is more than a philosophical concept—it’s a call to live with consciousness of our interdependence.
+In the end, What We Owe to Each Other is more than a philosophical concept.
+It’s a call to live with consciousness of our interdependence.
 It challenges us to recognize that while our individual paths may seem solitary, they are inextricably linked to the lives of others.
 By embracing this perspective, we not only honor the past and the contributions that have shaped our present but also pave the way for a future built on shared responsibility and genuine care for one another.

 • Spiritual, Not Superstitious